Sperlea/cittex/README.md

 ## Usage.
 As of right now, there is only command line usage supported.
 Usage of IPython is recommended for command completion.
 As an example of usage, usage.py is provided.
+In order to use the program, the main.py script must be loaded.
+It will load the Publication.py script.

 ####Commands
 #####Open/Load/Save Library